 - The Jack Black film Gulliver's Travels certainly has a princess as a prominent character though she's part of the Beta Couple rather than the main protagonist's love interest.

-- In Van Helsing Anna's father is referred to as "King of the Gypsies" which would make her a princess too.
-The blurb on the back of the DVD case calls her a 'Gypsy Princess'.
-The only time she's explicitly called that in the film is by Aleera in a rather mocking tone.
+- In Van Helsing Anna's father is referred to as "King of the Gypsies," which would make her a princess.
+The blurb on the back of the DVD case even calls her a 'Gypsy Princess,' although the only time she's explicitly called that in the film is by Aleera in a rather mocking tone.

 - Elizabeth has people refer to Elizabeth Tudor as "Princess Elizabeth" before she is crowned Queen.
-In reality she was disinherited at age 3 and was only referred to as "Lady Elizabeth."
+In reality she was disinherited at age 3 and was only titled "Lady Elizabeth;" although her father's will did restore her to the succession, it did not restore her princess title.

 - Averted in Cinderella (2015).
 The movie emphasizes the prince choosing Cinderella over other possible princesses.
 Moreover, Cinderella becomes a queen, not a princess, upon marriage, since Kit had been made king due to his father's death.